cgil/Projects/README.txt

 cgil@andrew.cmu.edu
 www.nodefy.com

-Public copies of a few of my projects
+Public version of a few projects as source code demos:

 livecrowd:
 Crowdsourcing of video feeds for 3d representation of events based on location and orientation of camera feed.